 The nature center will be made from fire-resistant materials and be an example for building in the wildland-urban interface.
 The nature center will incorporate new technologies and construction methods into the design.
 This will reduce operating costs, increase energy efficiencies, and showcase newer building technologies.
 The nature center will be 100% electric, utilize heat pumps, and include radiant floor heating.

 The parking lot is being designed to avoid mature stands of trees and reduce stormwater runoff.
 This is being achieved by featuring a loop road with dispersed parking bays vs. the use of a traditional parking lot.
-The number of parking spots is still being finalized but will be capped at 60.
+There will be 50 parking spots.

 The overall project area is 1 acre and includes the nature center and parking lot.
 To offset this impact from construction activities, the county is committed to decommissioning the fallen timber road, 34 existing parking spots, and restoring the forest canopy.
 The old road and parking areas will be graded, planted, and converted into a trail to ensure the trail network remains intact.